"Your own Self-Realization is the greatest service you can render the world."

 Solitude refers to the state of being alone, creating an environment ripe for introspection and self-discovery.

 In the quiet, reflective space of solitude, one can disconnect from the distractions of the external world and connect deeply with the inner self.
-When approached with awareness, solitude can be a profound gateway to self-realization, particularly in the context of non-duality.
+When approached with awareness, solitude can be a profound gateway to self-realization.

 Solitude as a Gateway to Self-Realization